RadionovAleksandr/dataWork/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-first task
+-=!!first task!!=-
-class BSTNode - the binary node of the tree is initialized "new BSTNode(value)", has the form of constructor:
+class BSTNode - the binary node of the tree, has the form of constructor:
     constructor(value: number) {
     this.value = value;
     this.left = null;